 The ride in his car was unsettling.
 It started that way because her feelings were hurt ... that someone could object to her having a simple picnic with a man, based on their twisted morals!
-And then, when she'd brought out her picnic basket, it turned out that he'd brought food too, as if he didn't trust her to properly prepare for the picnic.
-He'd just smiled and said there was more to choose from, but now, as they drove along back roads, skulking around like teenagers trying to keep their parents from seeing them together, he was simply humming along with what was playing on the radio.
+And then, when she’d brought out her picnic basket, it turned out that he’d brought food too, as if he didn’t trust her to properly prepare for the picnic.
+He’d just smiled and said this way there would be more to choose from.
+Now, as they drove along back roads, skulking around like teenagers trying to keep their parents from seeing them together, he was simply humming along with what was playing on the radio.

 Still, it was much cooler.
 The windows were down.
 Her hair was being mussed and she hadn’t brought a scarf, but she was able to hold it in place with her hands.
 He looked over at her.